zrlmib/openssl/README.md

 Our initial launch of the liboqs integration into OpenSSL was on August 25, 2016.

 At this point, there are no plans to add further functionality to the OpenSSL integration, beyond supporting additional algorithms added by liboqs.
 See the [liboqs](https://github.com/open-quantum-safe/liboqs/#current-status-and-plans) page for more information about liboqs plans.
-Update: we realize there is interest in quantum-safe signature integration in OpenSSL, and will consider this when we begin to add signature schemes to liboqs; volunteers welcome!

 We will endeavour to regularly sync our branch with commits in the original openssl/openssl repository.

+In 2018 we plan to switch development to OpenSSL 1.1.0.

 For future reference, adding new algorithms/ciphersuites can easily be done by following these diffs: